 He can provide advice on such matters as the planning of papers, their overall structure and development, appropriate style, and how to prepare tables and diagrams.
 All sessions will be conducted in Japanese.

-The Writing Center’s academic staff Professor Takeshi Kawamoto, Assistant Professor Tingjia Wang and Writing Advisor Fellow Jacqueline Tay provide advice on writing academic papers and academic journal abstracts in English.
+The Writing Center’s academic staff Professor Takeshi Kawamoto, Assistant Professor Tingjia Wang and Writing Advisor Fellow Yuhong Zhu provide advice on writing academic papers and academic journal abstracts in English.

 - Advisors will make suggestions, but not do copy editing.